usmaanalii/javascript/JavaScript30/analysis.md

 key.addEventListener('transitionend', removeTransition)
 ```

-You can listen for when a transition finishes, the length of the transition (in this case) was given by the following CSS `transition: all .07s ease;`
+You can listen for when a transition finishes, the length of the transition (in this case) was given in the following CSS `transition: all .07s ease;`

 ### Further research

-- [ ] NodeList
+- [x] NodeList

 [Back to top](#contents)
 *************